omenking/dropbox-api/README.markdown

 A few things:

-* It's using the ruby oauth gem, instead of reinventing the wheel and implementing OAuth communication
+* It's using the ruby oauth2 gem, instead of reinventing the wheel and implementing OAuth2 communication
 * It treats files and directories as Ruby objects with appropriate classes, on which you can perform operations

 Consider the following example which takes all files with names like 'test.txt' and copies them with a suffix '.old'